expressjs/expressjs.com/en/resources/middleware/cookie-session.md

 Other options are passed to `cookies.get()` and `cookies.set()` allowing you to control security, domain, path, and signing among other settings.

-The options can also contain any of the follow (for the full list, see [cookies module documentation](https://www.npmjs.org/package/cookies#readme):
+The options can also contain any of the following (for the full list, see [cookies module documentation](https://www.npmjs.org/package/cookies#readme):

   - `maxAge`: a number representing the milliseconds from `Date.now()` for expiry
   - `expires`: a `Date` object indicating the cookie's expiration date (expires at the end of session by default).
   - `path`: a string indicating the path of the cookie (`/` by default).
   - `domain`: a string indicating the domain of the cookie (no default).
+  - `sameSite`: a boolean or string indicating whether the cookie is a "same site" cookie (`false` by default).
+This can be set to `'strict'`, `'lax'`, or `true` (which maps to `'strict'`).
   - `secure`: a boolean indicating whether the cookie is only to be sent over HTTPS (`false` by default for HTTP, `true` by default for HTTPS).
-  - `secureProxy`: a boolean indicating whether the cookie is only to be sent over HTTPS (use this if you handle SSL not in your node process).
+If this is set to `true` and Node.js is not directly over a TLS connection, be sure to read how to [setup Express behind proxies](https://expressjs.com/en/guide/behind-proxies.html) or the cookie may not ever set correctly.
   - `httpOnly`: a boolean indicating whether the cookie is only to be sent over HTTP(S), and not made available to client JavaScript (`true` by default).
   - `signed`: a boolean indicating whether the cookie is to be signed (`true` by default).
 If this is true, another cookie of the same name with the `.sig` suffix appended will also be sent, with a 27-byte url-safe base64 SHA1 value representing the hash of _cookie-name_=_cookie-value_ against the first [Keygrip](https://github.com/expressjs/keygrip) key.
 This signature key is used to detect tampering the next time a cookie is received.
   - `overwrite`: a boolean indicating whether to overwrite previously set cookies of the same name (`true` by default).
 If this is true, all cookies set during the same request with the same name (regardless of path or domain) are filtered out of the Set-Cookie header when setting this cookie.